cloudant/sync-android/doc/conflicts.md

 }
 ```

-Conceptually, the `resolveConflictsForDocument` method does the following:
+Conceptually, the `resolveConflicts` method does the following:

 1. Get all the non-deleted leaf node revisions for the document.